OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 ### 1. Custom gas token specification

-The most significant difference is the specification of the `ERC-20` token on the parent chain to be used as the gas fee token.
-This requires selecting an existing `ERC-20` token or deploying a new one to be used specifically for transaction fees on your Orbit chain.
+The most significant difference is the `ERC-20` token specification on the parent chain for use as the gas fee token.
+This requires selecting an existing `ERC-20` token or deploying a new one for use specifically for transaction fees on your Orbit chain.

 **Note:** Currently, only `ERC-20` tokens with 18 decimals are acceptable as gas tokens on Orbit chains.